marcphilipp/presentations/junit5-extensions/slides.md

 ## Lessons Learned

-* How to execute a test multiple times with different contexts?
+* Executing a test multiple times with different contexts
-* How to implement a `TestInvocationContextProvider`
+* Implementing a `TestInvocationContextProvider`

 ----